Study-abroad veteran Renatha Lussa explains what is meant by ‘culture shock’ how to cope when you encounter it.

 Some of you may say “Culture shock?
 Not for me.
 Where I’m going is only an hour’s flight from home.”

 So, what is culture shock?
 Well, it’s a mix of emotions.
-Feelings of loss, confusion, stress, anxiety and impotence that comes from both the challenge of new cultural surroundings and from the loss of a familiar cultural environment.
+Feelings of loss, confusion, stress, anxiety from the loss of a familiar cultural environment.

 In my experience, culture shock can be divided into four stages: